A Soccer Movie Runs Through Your Head Nearly Uncontrollably

 These are soccer plays or sequences both good and bad.
 The, 'Oh, I should have played the ball there.'
 The, 'Oh, I should have cut this way or that way.'
 The, 'I had that guy beat and all I had to do was slip the ball through.'
 The, ‘How come he didn’t score after a played the ball perfectly to him.’
 And the, ‘I should have shot.’
 All these moments wash over your mind in brief movie clips.

 It’s all those moves, plays, runs, missteps, cuts, and almosts that fall into view in your head after the game is over.
 It’s a screen that’s flipped on and flips through nearly the whole game and you can’t really turn it off.
+But if you've had a good game then this is a good thing.
+It's enjoyable.

 It’s not a silent film either.
 The clips that flash in and out of your head have sounds too.
 Like those moments where you made a good play and you heard an oooh or an ahh.